flippuppet/RepData_PeerAssessment1/PA1_template.md

 ```

 ```
-## [1] 10395
+## [1] 10766.19
 ```

-The mean differs hugely from, as it is larger.
-Substituting the mean for the NA values increases the mean probably to an unrealistically large value.
-However the median does not change, this is as there are still the middle value.
+The mean differs, as it is larger and now the same as the median(the mean is no longer skewed).